Moesif/moesif-browser-js/README.md

 ### Track user actions

-User (or company) actions are something that a customer performed on your website such as "Clicked Sign Up", "Viewed SDK Documentation", or "Purchased a Plan".
+Actions are something that a user (or company) performed on your website such as "Clicked Sign Up", "Viewed Documentation", or "Purchased a Plan".
-You can also associate metadata with the event such as "Sign Up Method" or "Button Label".
+Besides the action name, you can also save related metadata properties such as the "Sign Up Method" or "Button Label".

 ```javascript
 // The first argument is required and contains the action name as a string.